Political Science Careers and Internships

 Who Do I Talk To?

-If you are seeking intership credit, see the Internship Advisor, Dr. Courtney I. P. Thomas.
+If you are seeking internship credit, see the Internship Advisor, Dr. Courtney I. P. Thomas.
 After speaking with Dr. Thomas, students must complete an Internship Application form prior to approval for credit and submit it at 119 Major Williams Hall.
 While Dr. Thomas may be able to suggest possible contacts or identify programs to which you might apply, you are required to arrange your own internship.

 You are expected to be responsible and professional in an internship capacity.
 These qualities are demonstrated by: